shady2k/logseq-inbox-telegram-plugin/README.md

 }
 ```

+> [!IMPORTANT]
+> If you want to forwards all messages, enable `withoutAuthorizedUsers`.
+But you should know risk, all messages including others using this message also would be handled, because without authorization.

 ## Usage notice
 - Please, consider that messages will be pulled from Telegram only if Logseq desktop application running.
 - If you doesn't open Logseq application more than 24 hours, messages from Telegram will be lost and you need to resend it.